-Reduction in crop yields due to competition from weeds remains one of the greatest constraints to maximising yields in global crop production .
-While chemical weed control can be very effective, over-reliance on herbicides has resulted in a global epidemic of herbicide resistance, with 266 herbicide resistant species now reported worldwide .
-Throughout Northern and Western Europe, Alopecurus myosuroides (blackgrass) is considered to be the most important and costly weed species affecting cereal cropping , with resistance to seven herbicide modes of action reported .
-In the UK alone, blackgrass causes an estimated annual economic loss of £0.4 billion, due to wheat yield losses of 0.8 million tonnes .
-Whilst our understanding of the genetic and evolutionary basis of herbicide resistance is improving 6-8, there are still many unanswered questions.
+Reduction in crop yields due to competition from weeds remains one of the greatest constraints to maximising yields in global crop production.1 While chemical weed control can be very effective, over-reliance on herbicides has resulted in a global epidemic of herbicide resistance, with 266 herbicide-resistant species now reported world-wide.2 Throughout Northern and Western Europe, Alopecurus myosuroides (blackgrass) is considered to be the most important and costly weed species affecting cereal cropping,^{3,4} with resistance to seven herbicide modes of action (MOAs) reported.2 In the UK alone, blackgrass causes an estimated annual economic loss of £0.4 billion due to wheat yield losses of 0.8 million tonnes.5 Whilst our understanding of the genetic and evolutionary basis of herbicide resistance is improving,^{6-8} there are still many unanswered questions.

 Open questions include; does resistance to herbicides with different mechanisms of action (MOAs) share the same genetic basis?
-And, does the evolution of resistance traits result in other life history trade-offs?
-Herbicide resistance mechanisms are divided into two main groups.
-Target-siteresistance (TSR) involves either significantly increased expression of the herbicidal target, or alteration of the structure of the target molecule to reduce herbicide-target binding.
+And, does the evolution of resistance traits result in other life-history trade-offs?
+Herbicide resistance mechanisms are

+- Correspondence to: D Comont, Department of Biointeractions and Crop Protection, Rothamsted Research, Harpenden, Hertfordshire, AL5 2JQ, UK.
+E-mail: david.comont@rothamsted.ac.uk - a Department of Biointeractions and Crop Protection, Rothamsted Research, Harpenden, Hertfordshire, UK - b Department of Biosciences, University of Durham, Durham, UK - c Department of Animal and Plant Sciences, University of Sheffield, South Yorkshire, UK - d Department of Plant and Environmental Sciences, Section for Crop Sciences, University of Copenhagen, Taastrup, Denmark divided into two main groups.
+Target-site resistance (TSR) involves either significantly increased expression of the herbicidal target, or alteration of the structure of the target molecule to reduce herbicide-target binding.
 By their nature, such mechanisms only convey resistance to those herbicides which share a biological target.
-In contrast, changes in the rates of herbicide absorption, translocation, or metabolism, termed nontarget-site-resistance (NTSR), can convey broader and more unpredictable cross-resistance 9-12.
-The cytochrome P450 monooxygenase (P450s), glutathione S-transferase (GST), and ATP-binding cassettes (ABC) transporter superfamilies have all been implicated in NTSR to multiple different MOAs, across a broad range of species.
-In addition, links with broader plant stress responses and reactive oxygen species (ROS) scavenging have been suggested to play a role in minimising herbicide damage and recovery from herbicide injury , contributing to the NTSR mechanism.
+In contrast, changes in the rates of herbicide absorption, translocation or metabolism, termed non-target-site resistance (NTSR), can convey broader and more unpredictable cross-resistance.^{9-12} The cytochrome P450 monooxygenase (P450s),^{13,14} glutathione S-transferase (GST)15 and ATP-binding cassettes (ABC) transporter superfamilies16 have all been implicated in NTSR to multiple different MOAs across a broad range of species.8 In addition, links with broader plant stress responses and reactive oxygen species (ROS) scavenging have been suggested to play a role in minimising herbicide damage and recovery from herbicide injury,^{17,18} contributing to the NTSR mechanism.
 As such, the underlying genetic basis for NTSR remains poorly understood, but likely involves multiple genes and pathways.
-Understanding variation in the genetic architecture of NTSR within and among weed populations has been highlighted as a priority for study , but has remained hampered by the scarcity of genetic resources for these non-model species.
+Understanding variation in the genetic architecture of NTSR within and among weed populations has been highlighted as a priority for study,19 but has remained hampered by the scarcity of genetic resources for these non-model species.